sclorg/container-common-scripts/README.md

 It expects the test to be available at `$gitroot/$version/test/run` Depends on `tag` as some tests might need to have the images tagged (s2i).

+`make test-pytest`
+Similar to `make test` but runs testsuite for container by PyTest, expected to be found at `$gitroot/$version/test/run-pytest`

 `make test-openshift-4`
 Similar to `make test` but runs testsuite for Openshift 4, expected to be found at `$gitroot/$version/test/run-openshift-remote-cluster`